Kallo and the Goblins: Synopsis

-A fat woman had an ugly beast older daughter, Marbo, and a beautiful younger daughter, Kallo.
+A fat woman had an ugly older daughter, Marbo, and a beautiful younger daughter, Kallo.
 People admired Kallo and pitied Marbo; Marbo resented it and made Kallo do all the work.
 One day, the mother asked for one of them to go to the mill to grind flour; Marbo insisted on sending Kallo.
 Kallo got there, many people were grinding, and her grain was poured in just before the miller went to bed; she had to wait.
 At midnight, goblins came out and threatened to eat her.
 Kallo said they could not eat her in her old dress; she needed a new dress.
 When they stole a fine dress for her, she said she needed other things, a coat, an umbrella, a comb, face powder, and anything she could think of.
 Then dawn came, and the goblins had to leave.
 The miller ground her grain, and Kallo went back with what the goblins had given her and the flour.

 Marbo envied her and wasted the flour.
 On New Year's Day, more was needed, and Marbo went for it.
 When the goblins came, they scratched her face, and she screamed for help; the miller saved her, but she gained nothing.
 Kallo used the goblins' face powder on her and healed her face.